KagamiDigital/salt-asset-manager/README.md

 1. clone the repository to your local machine
 2. npm install
 3. rename .env.sample to .env and set the private key variable to the private key of the account you want to manage assets from.
+4. (optional) change the broadcasting network

 ## Using the asset Manager Bot